suryamangena/reactjs-interview-questions/README.md

 10. ### What is the difference between state and props?

     Both *props* and *state* are plain JavaScript objects.
 While both of them hold information that influences the output of render, they are different in their functionality with respect to component.
 Props get passed to the component similar to function parameters whereas state is managed within the component similar to variables declared within a function.

+    Earlier in this Lesson, we learned that props refer to attributes from parent components.
+In the end, props represent "read-only" data that are immutable.

+A component's state, on the other hand, represents mutable data that ultimately affects what is rendered on the page.
+State is managed internally by the component itself and is meant to change over time, commonly due to user input (e.g., clicking on a button on the page).

    **[⬆ Back to Top](#table-of-contents)**